It made sense to share this second batch of wonderful baby quail.

 They’re level of curiosity is priceless because everything is a new discovery.
 I LOVE that!

-This image may be a better comparison as this quail is standing next to landscaping timbers; in another week he’ll be walking upwards to discover higher ground because they enjoy mimicking the adults.
+This image may be a better comparison, this quail is standing next to landscaping timbers.
+In another week he’ll be walking upwards to discover higher ground because they enjoy mimicking the adults.

 I’ve supplemented their diet with a little feed but for the most part they’re out and about foraging, which is fantastic because their instincts are strong.

 Many times they just take off from the adults only to look up in a panic to notice they’re alone.